-- The Internet Protocol (IP) consists of UDP and TCP - We ignore the very low-level Internet Control & Message Protocol (ICMP). - User Datagram Protocol (UDP) - Sends a network packet - from one port on one computer - to one or more ports on one or more other computers. - Fast! - Checksum: If the packet arrives, it's OK. - But not reliable: Packets get lost, arrive out-of-order, arrive more than once. - Transmission Control Protocol (TCP) - Sends a stream of bytes from one port on one computer to another port on another computer. - Reliable: Bytes arrive at the receiver in the correct order. - Basically adds serial numbers to UDP packets, requesting repeats for missing packages. - But slower, and message boundaries get lost: - "Hello Fred!" might arrive as "Hel" <pause> "lo F" <pause> "red!"
+- The Internet Protocol (IP) consists of UDP and TCP - We ignore the very low-level Internet Control & Message Protocol (ICMP). - User Datagram Protocol (UDP) - Sends a network packet - from one port on one computer - to one or more ports on one or more other computers. - ..with one or more listeners on the target port - Fast! - Checksum: If the packet arrives, it's OK. - Not reliable: Packets get lost, arrive out-of-order, arrive more than once. - Transmission Control Protocol (TCP) - Sends a stream of bytes from one port on one computer to another port on another computer, with exactly one listener on the target port - Reliable: Bytes arrive at the receiver in the correct order. - Basically adds serial numbers to UDP packets, requesting repeats for missing packages. - Slower, and message boundaries get lost: - "Hello Fred!" might arrive as "Hel" <pause> "Io F" <pause> "red!"